process-asl/process-asl/README.rst

 process-asl
 ===========

-Procasl builds relevant **pipelines** for processing Arterial Spin Labeling data.
+Process-asl builds relevant **pipelines** for processing Arterial Spin Labeling data.
 For the moment, it is dedicated to pulsed ASL.

 Dependencies